kerembozkurt2002/Minesweeper-Game-In-QT/README.md

 * void revealEmptyCells(int row, int col): this is a helper function that reveals cells rrecursively
 * if needed
+void checkWinCondition(int row, int col): checks if the game is won

+**For a detailed explanation of the program please read the description.pdf.**

-void checkWinCondition(int row, int col): checks if the game is won void gameOver(bool won): checks if the game is ove(won or lost)
+void gameOver(bool won): checks if the game is ove(won or lost)